Leon-CYL/TritonTube/README.md

 2025/07/15 13:50:42 Uploaded 475 DASH files for video4 in 5.85389025s
 2025/07/15 13:50:42 Average write time per file: 12.323979ms

-1. By parallelizing the write operations with goroutines with a thread pool to prevent overload and improve throughput, I reduced the upload time for a 17-minute video from 29.48 seconds to 800.51 milliseconds — achieving an approximate 97% reduction in upload time.(Resume)
+1. By parallelizing the write operations using goroutines with a thread pool to prevent overload, I reduced the upload time of a 17-minute video from 29.48 seconds to 800.51 milliseconds — achieving an approximate 97% reduction in upload time.(Resume)

 Read